About

 Lace Effects 1 , Cité internationale de la dentelle et de la mode de Calais.
 2013

-Bitesize, Diawa Anglo Foundation, London + GalleryGallery, Kyoto + Nagoya University of the Arts/Science, Nagoya 2012
+Bitesize, Diawa Anglo Foundation, London + GalleryGallery, Kyoto + Nagoya University of the Arts/Science, Nagoya, Japan.
+2012

-Kanazawa World Craft Forum, Daiwa Korinbo + Utatsuyama Workshop + Kanazawa New Grand Hotel, Kanazawa 2003
+Kanazawa World Craft Forum, Daiwa Korinbo + Utatsuyama Workshop + Kanazawa New Grand Hotel, Kanazawa, Japan 2003

-Jerwood Prize, Crafts Council, London + Salford Museum and Art Gallery + City Art Centre Edinburgh + Ulster Museum 2002
+Jerwood Prize, Crafts Council, London + Salford Museum and Art Gallery + City Art Centre Edinburgh, Scotland + Ulster Museum, Northern Island.
+2002

 Ripened, solo, Angel Row Gallery, Nottingham.
 2001

-Dew Point, solo, Centre de Documentacio i Museu Textil, Terrassa, Spain + PWC Gallery, London + Gallery Aoyama, Tokyo 2000
+Dew Point, solo exhibition, Centre de Documentacio i Museu Textil, Terrassa, Spain + PWC Gallery, London + Gallery Aoyama, Tokyo.
+2000

 ripe, Crafts Council, London.
 2000

-Heart, (2 person show with Chikako Mori) Gallery Aoyama, Tokyo 2000
+Heart, (2 person show with Chikako Mori) Gallery Aoyama, Tokyo, Japan.
+2000

-L Space, solo, Canberra School of Art, ACT, Australia 1998
+L Space, solo exhibition, Canberra School of Art, ACT, Australia.
+1998

-• Forthcoming 2024: Colorscaping Rotter’s liminal dress: playing with the transmutable states of disperse dye in dyesublimation applications on reclaimed polyester, Authored publication, Bloomsbury Encyclopaedia of World Textiles.
-Bloomsbury 2024
+• Forthcoming: Colorscaping Rotter’s liminal dress:playing with the transmutable states of disperse dye in dye-sublimation applications on reclaimed polyester Authored publication, Bloomsbury Encyclopaedia of World Textiles.
+Bloomsbury 2025

-Locus of the Dress: a publication to be worn, Shelly Goldsmith, Herminia Hernaiz-Sanders.
+Locus of the Dress: a publication to be worn Shelly Goldsmith and Herminia Hernaiz-Sanders.
 Pub University for the creative arts 2018

 Artists in Art_Textiles Maria Balshaw, Jennifer Harris, Pennina Barnett.
 Pub University of Manchester 2016